Indian Curry Leaf – What are They And How to Use Them?

 Each stalk can contain, 15-20 leaves.

-So when a recipe calls for using curry leaves in a dish, you need to use individual leaves and not the whole stalk.
+So if a recipe calls for using curry leaves in a dish, you need to use individual leaves and not the whole stalk.

 The use of fresh curry leaves is dominant and indispensable is Southern and Western Indian cuisine.

 Although native to India,they are also used in South-Asian cuisines such as Sri-Lanka, Malaysia, Indonesia, Thailand.

 It is a must have spice/Indian herb without which some popular Indian dishes such as sambar, upma, chettinad curry to name just a few, taste incomplete.

 Other Names of Curry Leaves